Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Where to stay at Carlsbad Caverns National Park

-Carlsbad Caverns is located about 40 minutes away from the town of Carlsbad, New Mexico, which is the closest town nearby.
+Carlsbad Caverns is located about 40 minutes away from the town of Carlsbad, New Mexico.
+That is the closest town nearby.
 We’d recommend staying there, as there are stores, restaurants, and other items you may need during your trip.
 Here are some ideas of specific places you could stay!

-- Option #1: A 1 bedroom, 1 bathroom apartment in the heart of the Carlsbad downtown area
+- Option #1: A simple 1 bedroom, 1 bathroom home

 There are no traditional campgrounds at Carlsbad Caverns National Park, but you can go backcountry camping.
-Permits are given out at the park (not in advance) and you can find more information about where you can camp here.
+Permits are given out at the park (not in advance).
+You can find more information about where you can camp here.

 If you’re looking for a more traditional camping experience, we suggest checking out the KOA in Carlsbad, camping at Guadalupe Mountains National Park, which is about 50 minutes away, or Brantley Lake State Park, a little over an hour away.